Shopify/liquid/filters/last.md

 title: last
 ---

-`last` returns the last element of an array without sorting the array.
+Returns the last item of an array.

 ```liquid
 {% raw %}